 During the assessment procedure, the CAT prepares a draft opinion on the quality, safety and efficacy of the advanced-therapy medicine.
 It sends this to the Committee for Medicinal Products for Human Use (CHMP).
-Based on the CAT opinion, the CHMP adopts a recommendation on whether or not the European Commission should grant or refuse marketing authorisation of the medicinal product.
+Based on the CAT opinion, the CHMP adopts an opinion recommending or not the authorisation of the medicine by the European Commission.
 The European Commission makes its final decision on the basis of the CHMP opinion.

 The CAT also:

 - gives recommendations on the classification of advanced-therapy medicines;

 - evaluates applications for certification of quality and non-clinical data for SMEs, following which the Agency issues a certificate;

 - contributes towards giving scientific advice on advanced-therapy medicines;

 - is involved in any procedure regarding the provision of advice for undertakings on the conduct of efficacy follow-up, pharmacovigilance and risk-management systems of ATMPs;